-The City of Edmonton reviews sales occurring from July 1, 2017 to June 30, 2022 for the 2023 valuation of industrial land properties.
-Time adjustments are applied to sale prices to account for any market fluctuations occurring between the sale date and the July 1, 2022 legislated valuation date.
+The City of Edmonton reviews sales occurring from July 1, 2019 to June 30, 2024 for the 2025 valuation of Industrial Land properties.
+Time adjustments are applied to sale prices to account for any market fluctuations occurring between the sale date and the July 1, 2024 legislated valuation date.
+The City of Edmonton uses the date the legal title transfer was registered at the Land Titles Office as the sale date of a property.